MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 ## Multiple Enclaves

-If you want to define multiple enclaves to have access to the same Seal encrypted secret, provision the secret to one enclave.
-Then this enclave can provision to other attested enclaves directly, without needing to fetch keys from Seal.
+Multiple enclaves can access the same Seal encrypted secret.
+An alternative it to use one enclave to provision to other attested enclaves directly, without needing to fetch keys from Seal.

 ## Troubleshooting

-1. Certificate expired error in Step 3: The certificate in the `FetchKeyRequest` expires after 10 minutes (TTL).
-Re-run Step 2 to generate a fresh request with a new certificate, then retry Step 3.
+1. Certificate expired error in Step 3: The certificate in the `FetchKeyRequest` expires after 30 minutes (TTL).
+Re-run Step 2 or update default to generate a fresh request with a new certificate, then retry Step 3.

 2. Enclave Restarts: If the enclave restarts, all ephemeral keys (including cached Seal keys) are lost.
 You must re-run Steps 2-5 to reinitialize the enclave with secrets.